Analysis | Kyle Kuzma catches fire but the Wizards drop their third preseason game, plus other takeaways

 Kuzma finds some rhythm

-One of the Wizards’ new arrivals from Los Angeles, Kuzma finally appeared to settle in, notching 12 points in 18 first-half minutes.
+One of the Wizards’ new arrivals from Los Angeles, Kuzma finally appeared to settle in, scoring 12 points in 18 first-half minutes.
 He finished the night shooting 8 for 12 from the field, including 6 for 8 from long range.
 He looked more confident in his shot, which Unseld said had been holding him back somewhat in earlier games.

-Kuzma said some rejiggered footwork made a difference.
-The 6-foot-10 forward made some adjustments over the summer that had him feeling a touch off in his first two preseason games, so he dedicated the past few practices to getting back to what worked for him last year.
+Kuzma said rejiggered footwork made a difference.
+The 6-foot-10 forward made adjustments over the summer that had him feeling a touch off in his first two preseason games, so he dedicated the past few practices to getting back to what worked for him last year.

 After those tweaks, Kuzma filled a Davis Bertans-like role with his quick release and clear comfort from three — and Bertans made 3 of 7 attempts from deep, too.
 The sharpshooter played 19 minutes after missing part of practice Monday, out of what Unseld called an abundance of caution, after he felt a tweak in the right calf he injured last season.

-Kuzma’s success from the wing spread Toronto out on defense and helped with ball movement, especially in the first half.
+Kuzma’s success from the wing spread out Toronto on defense and helped with ball movement, especially in the first half.
 Kuzma hit two clean threes playing alongside Beal, Raul Neto, Deni Avdija and Gafford in one stretch of the second quarter in which Avdija looked smooth as well.

 “We’ve got to have more of that,” Unseld said of the improved ball movement.
 “It’s been a priority for us, because the more that ball moves, it becomes almost that contagious nature where those hustle plays [that Harrell] makes, those are momentum plays.
 The swing, swing, corner three — those are galvanizing plays. ...
 Those are important.”